 Main areas of work

 Since eliminating the firm’s Summer Associate Program in 2003, Gibbons has focused on hiring new associates who have completed a judicial clerkship.
-Fully 70 percent of the attorneys in the Business and Commercial Litigation Department served for federal or state judges.
+Fully 70 percent of the attorneys in the commercial and criminal litigation department served for federal or state judges.
 These attorneys provide first-hand insight into the preferences and practices of federal and state judges, in addition to a well-developed knowledge of the inner workings of the courts, adding value for the firm’s clients.

 Chambers USA Guide 2017

 - Environment (Band 1)